Drayano60/hg-engine/notes/moves.md

 Chatter|Updated to always confuse the foe.

 Conversion 2 and Beat Up are not able to be updated yet.
+Tail Glow is **not** updated because of both technical restrictions and as a balancing act due to greater distribution.

 ## Move Inaccuracies